Intertextile Shanghai 2026

 The discussion was organised in collaboration with the Ethiopian Investment Commission (EIC) and the China Chamber of Commerce for Import and Export of Textile and Apparel (CCCT), according to an ITC press release.

-The event attracted more than 100 international buyers, potential Chinese investors, representatives of Chinese and foreign companies in Ethiopia and of Ethiopian institutions.
+The event attracted more than 100 international buyers, potential Chinese investors, representatives of Chinese and foreign textile companies in Ethiopia and of Ethiopian institutions.
 It was followed by field visits to factories in several industrial parks around Addis Ababa.

 The Ethiopian government has also prioritised the development of this sector, set up the Ethiopian Textile Industry Development Institute (ETIDI) to strengthen the overall value chain, and created a conducive investment climate for the sector.